edri/Swipe.Me/README.md

 There is currently only one router (`/routes/index.js`) containing two different elements.

 1. Physical pages (linked to Jade views):
-    * `/` => Home page, which can be only accessed by the non-connected users.
+    * `/` => Home page, which can only be accessed by the non-connected users.
     * `/policy` => Policy page, which can be accessed by everybody.
-    * `/swiper` => Swiper page, which can be accessed only by the connected users.
+    * `/swiper` => Swiper page, which can only be accessed by the connected users.
 2. Non-Physical pages (no views):
-    * `/auth` => sends an access token request to the Instagram API so the user who's trying to connect can either access or not the Swiper page (more details on the **Instagram API** chapter).
+    * `/auth` => receives the response of the access-token request made on the Instagram's REST API server when the user clicked the "Login" button, then either displays an error or redirects him to the Swiper page, depending on the response's status (more details on the **Instagram API** chapter).
     * `/logout` => logs the user out and redirects him back to the Home page.
     * `/isSessionActive` => returns a boolean value, indicating if the user's session is currently still active (*true*) or not (*false*) ; used when the user clicks on the "Show me some pics!" button.
     * `/action/:action_type/:picture_id` => does a "Like" or "Dislike" action (depending on the given `action_type`, which can be "like" or "dislike") on the picture identified by the `picture_id` ID.

 ### Instagram API
 First of all the user need to connect Instagram in order to get an access token to the Swipe.Me application.
-The connection process is made in two times:
+The connection process works in two times:

-1. The user clicks on the "Login" button of the Home page and is redirect to the official Instagram's connection page, in where he can enter his name and password, and then accept or not the access to the application.
-The link linked to the button contains the application's public client's ID, the scope rights ("access public content", and "like"), and the URL called after the login process succeeded or not (`[swipe.me host name]/auth`).
+1. The user clicks on the "Login" button of the Home page and is redirect to the official Instagram's connection page, in which he can enter his name and password, and then accept or not the access to the application.
+The link linked to the "Login" button contains the application's public client's ID, the scope's rights ("access public content", and "like"), and the URL called after the login process succeeded or not (`[hostname]/auth`).
 2. Instagram checks the validity of the given information and calls back the Swipe.Me's server on the `/auth` link.
 From there, there is two possible cases:
     1. An error occured (the user rejected the access) => redirects the user to the Home page with an error to display.
     2. We received a success result with the access token and the user's name => saves those variables in the server's session and redirect the user to the Swiper page.

-Once connected, there is three kinds of possible requests that can be sent to the Instagram API server:
+Once connected, there is three kinds of possible requests, which can be sent to the Instagram API server:

 1. Asks for the number of medias that have the given hashtag: **GET** on `https://api.instagram.com/v1/tags/{tag-name}?access_token=ACCESS-TOKEN`, where `tag-name` is the tag's name (without '#') and `ACCESS-TOKEN` is the current user's access token.
 This request is made with [JSONP](https://en.wikipedia.org/wiki/JSONP) to avoid cross-origin issues.
 2. Asks for the details of all recent pictures related to the given hashtag: **GET** on `https://api.instagram.com/v1/tags/{tag-name}/media/recent?access_token=ACCESS-TOKEN`, where `tag-name` is the tag's name (without '#') and `ACCESS-TOKEN` is the current user's access token.
 This request is also made with JSONP to avoid cross-origin issues.